A Climber's Guide to the Grand Teton's Easiest Routes

 307–739–3399 General Info

-The Jenny Lake Ranger Station starts operating in early June and closes in early September It was June 8 to Sept 8 in 2024.
-It's open from 8:00 AM to 5:00 PM every day during that time period.
+The Jenny Lake Ranger Station is where you'll find the park's climbing rangers.
+The station opens in early June and closes in early September (June 7 to Sept 7 in 2025).
+It's operating hours are from 8:00 AM to 5:00 PM every day.
 We suggest calling to confirm operating dates and hours for any GTNP service.
+Dates and hours are subject to change and sometimes the park has incorrect information on their website.

-The Jenny Lake Climbing Rangers are supported by many generous donations from our community and outside of it.
-You can make donations to the rangers directly through GTNP or the non-profit Grand Teton National Park Foundation.
+The climbing rangers are supported by many generous donations from our community and outside of it.
+You can make donations through GTNP or through the non-profit Grand Teton National Park Foundation.

-Throughout the year, Teton County SAR and their partners (NPS, BTAC, BackcountryZero, etc) will host programs for backcountry users.
+Teton County SAR and their partners (NPS rangers, BTAC, BackcountryZero, etc) host events for backcountry users.
 You may find them useful.

 ~ Backcountry Camping ~